Maykeye/niri/README.riced.md

 First error will abort the execution.

 # BRANCH: force-lid-open
+(No longer should be necessary as niri learned dbus)

 This branch adds `force-lid-open` workaround action.
 Example of addition to `config.kdl`: